 Tweet Want to know how to get my attention?
 With an email that has a personal message in it, directed at me.
 If you send a press release to me, odds are I’m going to delete it before I even think about considering it.
 Why?
 My blog is not a journalistic news outlet resource.
 My […]

 The year 2014 is a year of celebrating landmarks in the Russian River Valley, at the venerated Bacigalupi Vineyards.
 Three generations, including a vibrant Helen Bacigalupi, are in concert, bringing more vigor to the new family-label wines.

 Tweet Divine Vintage by Randall Heskett and Joel Butler just arrived.
 I believe this is the most important body of work in modern history to present our past of “following the wine trail from Genesis to the Modern Age” (its subtitle).
 This is not to discount its Modern Divine Wine Trails.
 These findings are also […]

-Tweet The following was a final project that I wrote for my Enology class taught by Pat Henderson, winemaker for Valley of the Moon, about the Mission Grape’s role in California Wine Viticultural history.
-After my presentation, which included a tasting of a light but flavorful Malvadino Mission wine, Pat asked for permission to use […]
+Tweet The following was a final project that I wrote for my Enology class at Santa Rosa Junior College, taught by Pat Henderson, winemaker for Valley of the Moon.
+It was regarding the Mission Grape’s role in California Wine Viticultural history.
+After my presentation, which included a tasting of a light but flavorful Malvadino Mission […]

 Tweet Originally established as Sonoma County Green Valley in 1983, the history regarding Green Valley of Russian River Valley is as old as the beginning theories of Northern California’s plate tectonics.
 The movement of earth masses has created an ideal wine grape growing region for Green Valley… both with its bordering mountains’ Franciscan soils and […]